Lester Wire: Death and legacy

 Wire died of a heart attack on April 14, 1958, at the age of 70.
 He was not married.
 Wire was buried at Salt Lake City Cemetery.

 Eight years after Wire's invention, in Detroit, Michigan, Detroit Police Department Detective William Potts introduced the amber light and a series of electrical controls that would ultimately result in the automatic traffic light.
 Like Wire, Potts did not apply for a patent.
 The first inventor of a traffic light to do so was Garrett Morgan, who in 1923 patented his invention of a three-way traffic light with "STOP" and "GO" signals, as well as a third signal for pedestrians.
-Morgan eventually sold his patent to General Electric, who began mass-producing traffic lights.
+Morgan eventually sold his patent to General Electric, which began mass-producing traffic lights.

 In March 1963, the Wire Memorial Museum and Historical Association was started in his family home.
 His sister, Edith Wire, tried to secure the original wooden traffic light from the Tracy Aviary, where it had been used as a birdhouse, but it had disappeared shortly after Lester's death and was never recovered.
 The original metal traffic light had been moved to Syracuse, New York, where it was put on display; however, when Edith sent a letter to its owners asking that it be returned to Salt Lake City, they replied that they had coincidentally disposed of it two days before her letter arrived.
 When Edith died in 1973, she left her inheritance to keep the Wire Memorial Museum operating, but they had insufficient funding; trustees for the estate referred the problem to the courts, and the Utah Department of Transportation agreed to use the estate's assets to properly memorialize Wire for his contributions to traffic management.

 The UDOT Traffic Operations Center at 2060 South 2760 West in Salt Lake City includes the Lester Farnsworth Wire Memorial Library, and a replica of Wire's original wooden traffic light is displayed in the center.